 Biorepository Data Management

-Samples are identified by unique sample IDs that allow linkage of the sample inventory with the information available from questionnaires, surveys, etc. After a sample is processed, aliquoted and stored, a paper record with an attached sample bar code records date collected and processed, who processed the sample, the sample amount and how many of each type of aliquot were made using a preset form specific for the particular study.
-There is an on-line data entry system for bulk recording of new sample storage that automatically assigns sample location.
-Information in the database includes the study identifiers, sample ID, aliquot type, volume, location (freezer, shelf, rack, box, and position in box), date received/processed and the technician.
-The database stores information on the results of DNA extraction, all use and shipment of specimens and employs a number of internal checks to ensure data integrity.
+Each sample is identified by a unique sample ID that links it with information from questionnaires, examinations, and electronic medical records.
+After a sample is processed, aliquoted, and stored, a paper record with that sample’s bar code records the date collected and processed, who processed the sample, the sample amount, and how many of each type of aliquot were made using a preset form specific for the particular study.
+A customized online data entry system, developed by CEHNM’s data management staff, automatically assigns sample location for bulk recording of new sample storage.
+Database information includes study identifiers, sample ID, aliquot type, volume, location (freezer, shelf, rack, box, and position in box), date received/processed, and technician; tracking of freeze/thaw cycles allows tracking of each vials history.
+The database stores information on all use and shipment of specimens, and employs a number of internal checks to ensure data integrity.
 The system uses an interface created in Microsoft Access for dynamic querying and searches, automatic entry of default values, and automation of routine tasks.
-Data are stored permanently in an MS SQL Server 2005 database, which enforces quality constraints and referential integrity.
-Access to the data is via an encrypted HTTP (internet) connection, and access is provided for authorized users with valid passwords only.
-A separate web-based system was developed to store research results.
-The database stores the methods used, person generating the data and test results.
-The system allows multiple users to have simultaneous, secure access to the system.
-The system currently stores information on approximately 300,000 unique biospecimen aliquots.
-The IHSFC currently stores biospecimens from over 75 studies.
+Data are stored permanently in an MS SQL Server 2014 database, which enforces quality constraints and referential integrity.
+Access to the data is via an encrypted internet connection, and access is provided for authorized users with valid passwords only.
+The system is maintained by Mr. Richard Buchsbaum, data manager in the Data FC, and contains information on approximately 375,000 unique biospecimen aliquots.
+A separate web-based system stores research results, including methods used, person generating the data, and test results.
+The system allows multiple users to have simultaneous access to the system.